596050/gocardless-coding-interview/server/README.md

 // NoSQL would give more flexibility for different types of server accessing this service
 // use a relational database for structured information
 // testing
+// how to do this for a distributed system?